00Beetzncheez00/htb-reports/htb-blue.md

 # Legal Things
 - The following write-up, document, whatever you won't call it is for educational purposes **ONLY!!!**
 - Do not perform any tasks in these write-ups on systems that you **DO NOT own!!!**
-- If you need an environment to practice look up the plethora of sites out there (Hack The Box, Vulnhub, OSCP Labs, etc...)
+- If you need an environment to practice, look up the plethora of sites out there (Hack The Box, Vulnhub, OSCP Labs, etc...)

 # Rules Of Engagement
 - Do not perform any DOS (Denial Of Service) based attacks against the target.